 What I didn’t realize was this was not discernment on my part, but rather disobedience.
-I saw only the good results of the feminist movement, ignoring the misperceptions it created within me that influenced my marriage.
-And instead of seeing the whole picture – and being mature enough to also see the bad, it was only when I gave birth to boys that I could really start seeing the negative influences.
+I saw only the good aspects of the feminist movement, instead of seeing the whole picture – and being mature enough to also see the bad.
+And honestly, it was only when I gave birth to boys that I could really start seeing the negative influences.
 I haven’t discounted the good, either, but I do see more of the whole picture – can you?

 I also viewed the Bible through the lens of my own woundedness and background – I thought I was seeing the texts in the proper contexts of the time they were written in, but instead, I was using that as an excuse to remove the power from the Scriptures.
-God’s Word is timeless, it’s a living document that connects with me right now – and it tells me that if I love God, I was to respect and submit to God and my husband, and if I did, if I obeyed, that God would dwell with me.
+God’s Word is timeless, it’s a living document that connects to me right now – and it told me that if I loved God, I was to respect and submit to God and my husband, and if I did, if I obeyed, that God would dwell with me.